micw/jenkins-k8s-pipeline/README.md

 # About

-This is an implementation of a Jenkins build pipeline which uses the Jenkins Kubernetes Plug-In to create dynamic build slaves  .
+This is an implementation of a Jenkins build pipeline which uses the Jenkins Kubernetes Plug-In to create dynamic build slaves.

 ## Features